Tor (network): Improved security

 Tor responded to earlier vulnerabilities listed above by patching them and improving security.
 In one way or another, human (user) errors can lead to detection.
 The Tor Project website provides the best practices (instructions) on how to properly use the Tor browser.
 When improperly used, Tor is not secure.
 For example, Tor warns its users that not all traffic is protected; only the traffic routed through the Tor browser is protected.
 Users are also warned to use HTTPS versions of websites, not to torrent with Tor, not to enable browser plugins, not to open documents downloaded through Tor while online, and to use safe bridges.
 Users are also warned that they cannot provide their name or other revealing information in web forums over Tor and stay anonymous at the same time.

 Despite intelligence agencies' claims that 80% of Tor users would be de-anonymized within 6 months in the year 2013, that has still not happened.
 In fact, as late as September 2016, the FBI could not locate, de-anonymize and identify the Tor user who hacked into the email account of a staffer on Hillary Clinton's email server.

 The best tactic of law enforcement agencies to de-anonymize users appears to remain with Tor-relay adversaries running poisoned nodes, as well as counting on the users themselves using the Tor browser improperly.
 For example, downloading a video through the Tor browser and then opening the same file on an unprotected hard drive while online can make the users' real IP addresses available to authorities.

 Odds of detection

 When properly used, odds of being de-anonymized through Tor are said to be extremely low.
 Tor project's co-founder Nick Mathewson explained that the problem of "Tor-relay adversaries" running poisoned nodes means that a theoretical adversary of this kind is not the network's greatest threat:

 Tor does not provide protection against end-to-end timing attacks: if an attacker can watch the traffic coming out of the target computer, and also the traffic arriving at the target's chosen destination (e.g. a server hosting a .onion site), that attacker can use statistical analysis to discover that they are part of the same circuit.

+A similar attack has been used by German authorities to track down users related to Boystown.

 Levels of security

-Depending on individual user needs, Tor browser offers three levels of security located under the Security Level (the small gray shield at the top-right of the screen) icon > Advanced Security Settings.
-In addition to encrypting the data, including constantly changing an IP address through a virtual circuit comprising successive, randomly selected Tor relays, several other layers of security are at a user's disposal: